cycloidio/mxwriter/README.md

 ## Install

 ```
-$> go get github.com/cycloidio/writer
+$> go get github.com/cycloidio/mxwriter
 ```

 ## Usage

-First initialize the `writer.NewMux()` and then you can use it as a normal `io.ReadWriter`.
+First initialize the `mxwriter.NewMux()` and then you can use it as a normal `io.ReadWriter`.
 When you are writing information to it you have to do it in an specific way `<length-key>;<key><content>`.
-You can also use a helper `writer.Write(w io.Writer, key string, content []byte)` which will directly write in the specific format.
+You can also use a helper `mxwriter.Write(w io.Writer, key string, content []byte)` which will directly write in the specific format.

 Example: